Family Medical Leave Act

 You Deserve This Time

-We know that people don’t take medical leave unless they have to.
+We know that people do not take medical leave unless that leave is absolutely necessary.
 You should not be worried about your job while addressing a serious medical problem.
-Whether you were denied rightful medical leave or feel that your employer is punishing you for taking it, our experienced FMLA attorney in San Diego can help.
+Whether you were denied rightful medical leave or feel that your employer is punishing you for taking it, our experienced employment law attorney in San Diego can help.